tomkren/pikater/docs/technical/database/Database-documentation.md

 Changes in database scheme are rare and should be less common in production environment - it's really bad practice to do major changes in a system, that is actively being used, but Pikater's production environment will be more like experimental - however, changes of scheme in the old version could lead to inconsistency between the queries and the database, that should have been tackled by massive debugging and code rewriting.

 **PostgreSQL**
-We considered three database management systems before we decided for our final choice: MySQL, PostgreSQL and HyperSLQ DB (HSQLDB).
+We considered three database management systems before we decided for our final choice: MySQL, PostgreSQL and HyperSQL DB (HSQLDB).
 All of these DBMS have some versions that are available free of charge.
 The chosen DBMS must fulfilled several criteria, as follows:
 - support of multiple platforms
 - support of transactional queries